Bash-09/TF2-Monitor/README.md

 ![image](https://github.com/Bash-09/MAC-Desktop/assets/47521168/12fc2fb6-ada5-4fa4-bdbf-28d52b6f4d08)

 # Setup
+I recommend compiling the app yourself to get the latest features that I haven't bothered to put in the release.
+This includes indicators to see who voted yes/no for a votekick, a simple demo to replay converter, and analysis of all your recorded demos including some game statistics and class playtime.

-1. Download one of the [releases](https://github.com/Bash-09/TF2-Monitor/releases) or build the app yourself.
+1. Download one of the [releases](https://github.com/Bash-09/TF2-Monitor/releases) or build the app yourself by [installing Rust](https://www.rust-lang.org/tools/install) and running `cargo run --release` inside the TF2-Monitor folder.
 2. Add `-usercon -condebug -conclearlog -g15` to your TF2 launch options (Right click Team Fortress 2 in your Steam library -> Properties -> Paste into the "Launch Options" input field)
 3. Add the following to your `autoexec.cfg` file (you may need to [create your autoexec](https://steamcommunity.com/sharedfiles/filedetails/?id=3112357964) in the first place)
   - If you use mastercomfig, you will need to place your autoexec file inside the `overrides` folder inside your `cfg` folder (if `overrides` doesn't exist, just create it)